gummesson/jekyll-rake-boilerplate/README.md

 `rake watch` generates the site and watches it for changes.
 If you want to generate it with a post limit, use `rake watch[1]` or whatever number of posts you want to see.
 If you want to generate your site with your drafts, use `rake watch["drafts"]`.

-`rake preview` launches your default browser and then generates and watches the site so you can preview it.
-Please note that you may need to hit refresh once your browser has launched.
-This task requires the ruby gem [Launchy](http://rubygems.org/gems/launchy "Launchy").
-You can install by typing `gem install launchy` or `sudo gem install launchy` in your terminal/command prompt.
+`rake preview` launches your default browser and then builds, serves and watches the site.

 `rake deploy["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.
 It also uses the `rake build` task to generate the site before it goes through the whole git process.